Sibahle101/Sibahle101/README.md

 - 👋 Hi, I’m @Sibahle101
 - 👀 I’m interested in...
 Software Engineering
 - 🌱 I’m currently learning...
-Python, Java and Machine Learning
+Python and Java
-- 💞️ I’m looking to collaborate on ...Machine Learning
+- 💞️ I’m looking to collaborate on ...Web and app development content
 - 📫 How to reach me ...
 eMail address> sibahlembhele94@gmail.com
 <!---